County Mayo: Rail

 Westport railway station is the terminus station on the Dublin to Westport Rail service.
 Railway stations are also located at Ballyhaunis, Claremorris, Castlebar, Manulla, Ballina and Foxford.
 All railway stations are located on the same railway line, with the exception of Ballina and Foxford which requires passengers to change at Manulla Junction.
-There are currently four services each way every day on the line.
+There are currently six services each way every day on the line.

 There are also proposals to reopen the currently disused Western Railway Corridor connecting Limerick with Sligo.
+In 2025, funding was allocated to restore the section of line between Athenry and Claremorris, which will restore Mayo's rail link with Galway and Limerick upon its completion.
+Preparatory works have begun and the line is scheduled to open by 2031.

 Road

 There are a number of national primary roads in the county including the N5 road connecting Westport with Dublin, the N17 road connecting the county with Galway and Sligo and the N26 road connecting Ballina with Dublin via the N5.
 There are a number of national secondary roads in the county also including the N58 road, N59 road, N60 road, N83 road & N84 road.
-As of 2021, a new road running from northwest of Westport to east of Castlebar is under construction.
-The road is a dual carriageway with junctions at the N59, N84 and N60 and will open in late 2022.
+In June 2023, as part of upgrades to the N5, a new dual carriageway was opened between Castlebar and Westport, the first four lane road with hard shoulders within Mayo.

 Air

-Ireland West Airport is an international airport located in the county.
+Ireland West Airport Knock is an international airport located in the county.
 The name is derived from the nearby village of Knock.
-Recent years have seen the airport's passenger numbers grow to over 650,000 yearly with a number of UK and European destinations.
-August 2014 saw the airport have its busiest month on record with 102,774 passengers using the airport.
+The 2020s have seen the airport's passenger numbers grow faster than any other airport in Ireland, with 946,381 people using the airport in 2025, its busiest year to date.
+The airport now serves 22 international destinations and is served by three of Europe’s major international airlines: Aer Lingus, Lauda Europe, and Ryanair.